HISTORY OF ABEJA

 Jacob Kibler left Missouri in 1853 to claim a land grant in Oregon Territory.
-But, where the Oregon Trail divided south to California and north to Washington Territory, Jacob's traveling companions robbed him, absconding with his belongings.
+But, where the Oregon Trail divided south to California and north to Washington Territory, Jacob's traveling companions robbed him, escaping with his belongings.
 After five years of fruitless searching for his former friends, Kibler made his way to the Walla Walla Valley with only a pack mule, a bedroll and twenty dollars.
 Jacob worked in a brickyard until he had enough money to buy a wagon and oxen, and then began freighting to and from the Idaho silver mines.
-In 1863, he filed a homestead claim for 160 acres on Mill Creek and seven years later was able to purchase an additional 160 acres from his neighbor David Buroker.
-In 1873, fifty-two year old Jacob Kibler married David Buroker's daughter, twenty-one year old Louisa.
+In 1863, he filed a homestead claim for 160 acres on Mill Creek, and seven years later was able to purchase an additional 160 acres from his neighbor, David Buroker.
+In 1873, 52-year-old Jacob Kibler married David Buroker's daughter, 21- year-old Louisa.
 Jacob and Louisa's land was to the east of what is now Abeja.

-The Kiblers eventually had several thousand acres of wheat as well as timberland, plus four city lots in Seattle.
-Jacob and Louisa's second son David married Miss Katherin Clodius in 1900 and built their home on this property, which had been deeded to David by his father.
-Between 1903 and 1907, David and Katherine built all of the buildings on this land.
-At the peak of their farming, they were tending a thousand acres of wheat from this farmstead using mule-driven combines.
+The Kiblers eventually had several thousand acres of wheat and timberland, plus four city lots in Seattle.
+Jacob and Louisa's second son, David, married Miss Katherin Clodius in 1900 and built their home on the now-Abeja property, which had been deeded to David by his father.
+Between 1903 and 1907, David and Katherin built all of the buildings on this land.
+At the peak of their farming, they were tending 1,000 acres of wheat from this farmstead using mule-driven combines.

 In 1986, Greg and Vanessa Finch purchased the farm, which had been lived in by members of the Kibler family for almost 100 years.
 By that time, only 42 acres remained and the farmstead was essentially derelict with most of the buildings in a state of abandonment and serious disrepair.
 Slowly, over a fourteen-year period, Greg and Vanessa began to clean up the individual buildings and eventually started the Mill Creek Inn.
 The Summer Kitchen and the Chicken Coop were the first two cottages to be restored.

-Since the year 2000, when Ken and Ginger took ownership of the property, numerous restoration projects have taken place.
-The Locust Suite and the Carriage House Suite were the first accommodations added to what had been three.
-During the winter of 2009, a second bedroom was added to the Carriage House Suite and the Edison House was completely restored.
+Beginning in 2000, when Ken and Ginger took ownership of the property, numerous restoration projects have taken place.
+The Locust Suite and the Carriage House Suite were the first accommodations added to what had been three during the Mill Creek Inn days.
+In 2009, a second bedroom was added to the Carriage House Suite and the Edison House was completely restored.
 Meanwhile, the winery and its infrastructure went through a beautiful transformation.
-In the spring of 2011 the Hayloft Suite, located in the second story of the Small Barn, was completed.
+In the 2011, the Hayloft Suite, located in the second story of the Small Barn, was completed.
 Spring of 2012 saw the opening of the new Chicken Coop.
 All the while, the gardens were being expanded, the vineyards planted, and the grounds improved.